hyphanet/scripts/README.md

     keytool -importkeystore -srckeystore code-signing.p12  -srcstoretype pkcs12 -srcalias "freenet project inc's comodo ca limited id" -destkeystore ~/.gnupg/freenet/code-signing/code-signing.jks -deststoretype jks -destalias freenet -destkeypass "password"

-The node that updates are inserted on cannot be set to log heavily, lest the update insert key be leaked into logs.
-Currently this means the updates are inserted over FCP on port 9482 - the hope being that some development node is on 9481 and 9482 will be the testing node without dangerous levels of logging.
+The node that updates are inserted on cannot be set to log heavily, lest the update insert key be leaked into logs. freenetrc defaults to using port 9481 for inserting updates under the assumption that the newly installed testing node is on the port.
+If it is a node with heavy logging, change fcpUpdatePort.
 TODO: The more thorough solution to this would be to check that the logging level is sufficiently low over FCP.